-Vacation Days

-1 working day for each month

-12 working days

-17 working days

-20 working days

-25 working days

-30 working days

-The following vacation schedule shall apply to those hired into this unit on or after March 1, 1992, provided that any employee demoted or transferred from other City bargaining units on or after March 1, 1992, who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of vacation benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit:

 Amount of Service Vacation Days

+Up to the end of the 1 st calendar year 1 working day for each month

+Next full calendar year of service 12 working days

+2 to 5 years of service 17 working days

+6 to 10 years of service 20 working days

+11 to 15 years of service 25 working days

+Starting with 16th year and thereafter 30 working days

+The following vacation schedule shall apply to those hired into this unit on or after March 1, 1992, provided that any employee demoted or transferred from other City bargaining units on or after March 1, 1 992, who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of vacation benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit:

+Amount of Service Vacation Day

 Up to the end of 1st calendar year 1 day/month

 Next full calendar year 12 days

 2 to 5 years of service 15 days

 6 to 10 years of service 18 days

 11 to 15 years of service 22 days

 16 and greater years of service 25 days

-B. The following vacation schedule shall apply to those hired into this unit after December 31, 1996, provided that any employee demoted or transferred from other City bargaining units after December 31, 1996, who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of the benefits enjoyed by him/her and paid by the City prior to becoming a member of this bargaining unit.
+B. The following vacation schedule shall apply to those hired into this unit after December 31, 1996, provided that any employee demoted or transferred from other City bargaining units after December 31, 1996, who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of the benefits enjoyed by him/'her and paid by the City prior to becoming a member of this bargaining unit.